subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 At the end of the academic session a brief explanation should be given of what to expect during the next academic session or what the students can expect at the pool/confined water or open water session.
 Be sure to provide details such as time, address, directions, where to park and what to do once they arrive.

 Click [here](https://www.tdisdi.com/wp-content/uploads/files/IT_PDFs/Forms/Academic_Presentation_Examples.pdf) to download a PDF of a sample academic presentation form.

+#### Pool/Confined Water

+The pool or confined water session of the course is the time when students are exposed to and practice skills in a controlled environment.
+Unlike the academic session, the practical session is more about doing and less about lecture.

+One of the biggest considerations when preparing for the pool/confined water session is the site.
+What site will be used?
+Will there be lifeguards or other surface support?
+If using a pool, is the pool reserved and what section of the pool will be needed, shallow or deep?
+Just as was done for the academic session, a list of supplies should be created.
+The confined water list should include: weights, extra cylinders, extra scuba equipment, first aid supplies, oxygen kit and dive flag if using a confined water site that is exposed to open water.
+Be sure to bring along any training aids that may be needed such as objects to photograph when teaching a photo or video course and floating hoops for the buoyancy course.

+When the students arrive at the pool/confined water site a briefing should be conducted that covers emergency procedures, a review of the knowledge and skills that will be covered during the session and finally, what hand signals will be used.
+The in-water presentation form can be completed and used by the instructor along with the cue cards.

+Click [here](https://www.tdisdi.com/wp-content/uploads/files/IT_PDFs/Forms/In_Water_Presentation_Example.pdf) to download a PDF of a sample in-water presentation form.

+By using the in-water presentation form and the cue cards the instructor should not overlook anything.
+The primary purpose of the pool/confined water session is to get the students in the water so they can apply what they have learned.
+This provides the instructor an opportunity to assess comfort level and retention of knowledge.
+The key here is to maximize the time in the water.

+Skills must be briefed and demonstrated by the instructor so that the students have a clear understanding of what is expected.
+After every skill performance an evaluation should be conducted explaining how well the student did or correcting any poor skill performances.
+If a correction is needed, try to start and end the evaluation of students with a positive element, putting the negative or correction in the middle.

+The pool/confined water session should be wrapped up with what can be expected in the next confined water session or what to expect during the open water session.